-ReviewsAt Codeship we do code reviews for all our changes which go into our master branch.
+ReviewsAt Codeship we do code reviews for all our changes which go into our controller branch.
 We all know a second pair of eyes is always better.
 Why not review changes which go into your DNS zone?
 I broke our DNS in the past, because of some stupid typo, which could have been prevented.

 My environmentAnother reason which, in my opinion is the most underrated one, is that us developers live in our code.
 Moving out of my editor is a huge step, I don't want to be forced to use something else than my trusted editor for coding.